 Toasting your own coconut adds a delicious flavor to your truffles and it isn't difficult to do.
 All you do is lay some pre-shredded coconut flakes onto a nonstick baking sheet and bake until the flakes get golden brown.
 Here is a video to show you how to do this.

 This glaze adds more flavor and looks delicious when it dries.
 You don't need to include it but it is so easy to do.

 The result will be a hardened icing that resembles a danish.

 All you need is powdered sugar and some sort of liquid.
 Do NOT try to make this with granulated sugar.
 It wont happen.
 You need the fine consistency of the powdered sugar.

-I used lemon juice for my liquid component but you could also use plain water, milk, cream or anything along those lines.
+I used lemon juice for my liquid component to get a LEMON glaze but you could simply use plain water, milk, cream or anything along those lines.

-And don’t make the mistake I always make…a LITTLE liquid goes a LONG way!!
-The good thing though, is that if you DO happen to add too much liquid, you can always add more powdered sugar until you get the right consistency.
+And don't make the mistake I always make.
+A LITTLE liquid goes a LONG way!!
+If your glaze is too thin, you can always add more sugar until you get the right consistency.

 The best thing about a powdered sugar glaze is that it really never goes bad.
 If you make too much, just leave it in the bowl and when you're ready to use it again, just add a little more liquid and mix it up!

 Here are some other easy desserts you may like: